 Natasha Martina: Co-Creator & Director

-Direction credits include: Displaced: Ground Cover Theatre - St. Ambroise Montreal Fringe and Saskatoon Fringe Festivals; Dymorphia: Ground Cover Theatre; Vimy: Bzzt!
-Trap Door Theatre; Better Living, All Through the Night, The Odyssey, Attempts on Her Life, The Ends of the Earth, American Hurrah: Greystone Theatre.
+Select Direction credits include: Displaced: Ground Cover Theatre - Live Five and Shumiatcher Sandbox Series Globe Theatre (2017), St. Ambroise Montreal Fringe and Saskatoon Fringe Festivals (2015); Dymorphia: Ground Cover Theatre; Vimy: Bzzt!
+Trap Door Theatre; A Girl in the Goldfish Bowl, Coram Boy, Better Living, All Through the Night, The Odyssey, Attempts on Her Life, The Ends of the Earth: Greystone Theatre.
 Assistant Director: The Kite Runner: Theatre Calgary and The Citadel Theatre.
 Select Movement Direction/Coaching Credits include: Departures - Canada 300: Watermark Theatre (Toured to 20 cities in Canada); The Kite Runner: Theatre Calgary and The Citadel Theatre; Walnut Tree, Christmas Carol: Persephone Theatre; Trail of Crumbs: Miscellaneous Theatre Festival.
 Select Acting Credits include: Edward II, Richard III: The California Shakespeare Festival; Hercules: The National Children's Theatre (Minneapolis); Kindertransport: Invisible Theatre (Tucson) and Centre Stage (Seattle).
-Playwriting credits include: Departures (Co-writer): Watermark Theatre - Canada 300; Displaced (Co-writer): Ground Cover Theatre.
-Etc. Natasha is a Certified Movement Analyst in the Laban & Bartenieff technique and a certified Somatic Movement Educator in Body-Mind Centering®.
-Natasha is a graduate of Central School of Speech and Drama's MA in Movement Studies and Cornish College of the Arts BFA in Acting.
+Playwright credits include: Departures (Co-writer): Watermark Theatre - Canada 300; Displaced (Co-writer): Ground Cover Theatre.
+Etc. Natasha is a certified Movement Analyst (Laban/Bartenieff Somatics International) and a certified Somatic Movement Educator in Body-Mind Centering®.
+Natasha is a graduate of Central School of Speech and Drama - MA in Movement Studies, and Cornish College of the Arts - BFA in Acting.

 "Director Natasha Martina, who is know for her use of movement, creates little moments, rather like paintings, in a play that doesn't require over-the-top action.
 This beautiful subtlety feels appropriate given the Victorian setting, rewarding the viewer intent on taking in the details."
 Brönte, Greystone Theatre - Stephanie McKay, The Star Phoenix, November 30, 2016